rstropek/htl-2022-23-4th/Homeworks/resistor-bands/readme.md

 * Use C# and ASP.NET Core 7

 * Tip: Try to put the calculation logic into a *service* class using [*Dependency Injection*](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-7.0#access-the-dependency-injection-di-container).

+## Extra Exercise

+* Implement a simple Angular client for the API.

+* Still not enough?
+Try to [generate a *TypeScript Angular* client for the OAS document](https://openapi-generator.tech/#try) and use it in your Angular app.